Mike Hamlin, December 22nd, 2015

 MH: First night there, we were – me, and Hawkins and Hightower were sitting in the middle room, which is where we were, and all of the whites are gathered in the room next to us.
 And they were talking, and we were talking, and we kept hearing the word “nigger” thrown around.
-So finally one of us – I guess it was me, “man, you guys hear what I just heard?”
-Said “yeah, man, we heard it.”
-I said “we gotta put a stop to that.”
+So finally one of us – I guess it was me, “Man, you guys hear what I just heard?”
+Said, “Yeah, man, we heard it.”
+I said, “We got to put a stop to that.”

 So the three of us marched over there.
-They were all sitting around, you know, on their bunks and chairs and so forth, and we say hey man, you guys – we been sitting over here listening hearing that word “nigger” being thrown around.
-You're not gonna be able to do that around us.
-And this big guy who was about six two, about 230, Harlan, from New Orleans, said “well I don't know what I'm gonna call you 'cause that's all I've ever known.”
-And we said “no, you ain't gonna call – you're not gonna use that word here.”
-So he said “well, maybe we better take this outside.”
-And they - “yeah, yeah!”
+They were all sitting around, you know, on their bunks and chairs and so forth, and we say, "Hey man, you guys – we been sitting over here listening, hearing that word 'nigger' being thrown around.
+You're not going to be able to do that around us."
+And this big guy who was about six-two, about 230, Harlan, from New Orleans, said, “Well I don't know what I'm going to call you because that's all I've ever known.”
+And we said, “No, you ain't going to call – you're not going to use that word here.”
+So he said, “Well, maybe we better take this outside.”
+And they, Yeah, yeah!

-So Hawkins, who was about six feet, about 170 pounds, said “well man, I'll fight you.”
+So Hawkins, who was about six feet, about 170 pounds, said, “Well man, I'll fight you.”
 And so they decided that the two of them would go at it.
 Harlan weighing 240 pounds. [laughter] I'm worried to death about Harlan.
 So we go out there, they get on one side, and three of us on the other side, and Harlan stepped forward.
 And Hawkins stepped forward.
-And so Harlan lunged at him, and Hawkins hit him with a left hook and then hit him with the right and staggered him – knocked him back – and Harlan made a bull rush and Hawkins grabbed him in a headlock and rammed his head into a car – the grill – and he was bleeding all over the place.
-Said “hey, next time, we gotta stop, this gotta stop now.”
+And so Harlan lunged at him, and Hawkins hit him with a left hook and then hit him with the right and staggered him, knocked him back, and Harlan made a bull rush and Hawkins grabbed him in a headlock and rammed his head into a car – the grill – and he was bleeding all over the place.
+Said, “Hey, next time, we got to stop, this got to stop now.”
 So they stopped it and we went back and never had that incident again.

-So, that – you know – but – and aside from that, see, I maintain that all Americans, since they're so warlike, they like wars – they oughta do two things – enlist, and number two, before they do they need to go to France, to Normandy, and see that graveyard, with ten thousand crosses in it.
+So, that – you know – but – and aside from that, see, I maintain that all Americans, since they're so warlike, they like wars – they ought to do two things – enlist, and number two, before they do they need to go to France, to Normandy, and see that graveyard, with ten thousand crosses in it.
 It's eerie.
 We have a son who lives in Paris and we were visiting him quite regularly.
 Now he comes here all the time.
 But we went – the first time we went, we went over and stood at the – out there amongst those crosses.
 There's ten thousand of them.
-Names on 'em – name unknown – and they go on and on – you can't see the end.
+Names on them – name unknown – and they go on and on; you can't see the end.
 And you can't see – and that way.
 If you stand on one side, you can't see.
 You stand here, you can't see the end.
-And it's the most eerie feeling – it's a very spiritual thing.
-So I – I think all these warmongering people need to – you know, put up or shut up.
+And it's the most eerie feeling.
+It's a very spiritual thing.
+So I think all these warmongering people need to, you know, put up or shut up.